grensen/perceptron_concept/README.md

 ![WP_20190423_00_35_17_Pro](https://user-images.githubusercontent.com/53048236/61755635-ca3b9180-adb8-11e9-99a6-adfce47950a5.jpg)

-All neurons, input, hidden and output neurons are in the neuron[] array, the green part shows the FF process, the red part shows the BP and the weight update in gold shows which part from FF and BP it needs.
+Let's focus on the green index on the Image, input, hidden and output neurons are in only one array, the neuron[], so the network uses one index for all neurons.
+And here we have to talk about the j index, thats not the whole index, because j is the activation index after the inputs and starts on the first neuron with index 0 on hidden layer 1.
+So lets talk about the gradient array in red, which starts with index 0 on the green index position 3, these is the index for the gradient[], but it's also the index for the bias[], or the netinput[] we dont need in this concept.

+To realize the idea we need three loops, the outer i loop for the layer, then the middel k loop for every neuron we need to activate for our output operations, and the inner n loop for the input neurons and every weight, to calc the products we add to the net variable after we leave the n loop.

 Ok ok, step by step, because the steps are the key.
+Here we watch the NN u[] = {3,5,5,5,2} again, the first step goes from 0 to 3 and represents the input neurons we add to k, the k loop is u[i + 1], because we start with i = 0, and add to the next laxer, so its i + 1 with 5 neurons in this case.

 With MNIST the input would be 784 for each pixel, but the reference works only with 3 inputs, so we just imagine a picture with three pixels for the reference example.

-All the pixel need to connect to the first neuron on the next layer, this process repeats until the last neuron on the current layer is activated.
-The algorithm repeats this till the output neurons, thats a special case because we dont activate the output neurons with Relu!
-So we just let them pass on the outputlayer with neuron 18 and 19.
+Think about, we add the left side n first with the 3 input neurons with index 0, 1, 2 to the right side on our first output neuron[3] k, till we activate the whole layer h1 with the k neurons, then h1 represent our inputs, and h2 our outputs till we reach the final output layer, here we do not activate the output neurons and just let them pass.

+In pseudo it could look like this:

+for every layer i in the network 3, 5, 5, 5, 2; int j = inputs, m = 0; // w = weight index for m
+   for every neuron k, start with u[i+1] = steps: 5=5, 5+5 = 10, 10+5 = 15, 15+2 = 17;; j++, k++
+   {
+      net = bias[j-inputs]
+      for every input neuron n start with u[i] = steps: 3=3, 3+5=8, 8+5=13, 13+5=18;; n++, m+=u[i+1]
+         net += neuron[i] * weight[m]
+      if(relu more then 0 or i == outputlayer)
+       neuron[j] = net
+      else
+       neuron[j] = 0
+   }

 ![numberWeights](https://user-images.githubusercontent.com/53048236/61751317-3d88d780-ada8-11e9-9e50-9e1a95055e4d.png)